What is the price of a willow coffin?

 What is the price of a Willow coffin?
 How much does one of your willow coffins cost?

-When people are enquiring about a willow coffin, the price of a willow coffin and what are my prices are most commonly asked questions.
-Which is not surprising really with the rising cost of funerals and other household expenses.
+This is not surprising really with the rising cost of funerals and other household expenses.
 A 2024 study by Go.Compare found that 60% of people have concerns about paying for a loved one’s funeral fees.
 (Read the article here)

 What does one of your willow coffins cost?